sahilnap06/DataAnalysisLab/README.md

 Part C:
 Case study of Social media analytics tools (Keyhole), mobile analytics (Yahoo!
 Flurry) and Text mining application (Apache OpenNLP).

+Dataset link : https://bit.ly/35mIjlp (All datasets used in the assignments are here).